railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 If you have not anticipated your needs with a preventive maintenance contract, the costs of migration after a few years can become significant.
-If special modules that you developed have been allowed to become too old you may eventually need a new development according to your specifications.
+If special modules that you developed have been allowed to become too old, you may eventually need a new development according to your specifications.

 .. index::
    single: update